For-Sale-In-Tartu/for-sale/README.md

 ![Peterson books](https://github.com/For-Sale-In-Tartu/for-sale/blob/main/for-sale-item-photos/Peterson-books.jpeg?raw=true)

-# Logitech Marathon M705 Mouse
+# Logitech Marathon M705 Wireless Mouse

+Look Mom, no wires!

 Great for scrolling through porn or FB Marketplace ads (and gaming too if you have no social life)

 Never used